Ravi-Badami/identity-service/README.md

 -   **Zero-Downtime Reloads**: Allows code deployment without dropping active connections.
 -   **Graceful Shutdown**: Intercepts system signals (`SIGINT`, `SIGTERM`) to stop accepting new requests, close database/redis connections, and finish active requests before exiting, ensuring no user data is lost during scaling or deployment.

+### 11. Secure Email Verification

+**Problem**: Allowing users to register with fake or invalid emails compromises system integrity and password recovery flows.

+**Solution**: Implemented a **Token-Based Verification System**.
+-   **Security**: Verification tokens are cryptographically generated and stored as **hashes** in the database.
+Even if the DB is leaked, active verification links cannot be reverse-engineered.
+-   **Infrastructure**:
+    -   **Development**: Uses Ethereal Email (fake SMTP) and logs preview URLs directly to the console for easy testing without spamming real inboxes.
+    -   **Production**: Automatically switches to real SMTP services (e.g., SendGrid/AWS SES) via environment configuration.
+-   **Flow**: Users receive a time-sensitive link.
+Clicking it hits a secure endpoint that validates the token hash and activates the account.

 ---

 ## System Architecture